Pixel-Master/File-Find/README.md

 Q: **Why does File Find ask for permission for Contacts, Calenders, Photos, etc...?**

 A: File Find scans the entire specified directory, even if files are excluded they are scanned first and then sorted out.
-Your photos, calendar data, contacts etc. are stored in a library folder, which means that File Find scans them.
+Your photos, Calendar data, Contacts etc. are stored in a library folder, which means that File Find scans them.
 File Find does not connect to the internet, everything stays on your machine.
 You can also press "Do not allow", the associated files will not appear in your searches.

 Q: **Why does File Find ask for permission for Downloads, Desktop, Documents, etc...?**